 When the US Financial Accounting Standard Board (FASB) released its updated revenue recognition guidelines earlier this year, it also spotlighted several industries likely to see substantial impacts from the new ASC 606 guidance.
-One the most notable verticals on that list: telecommunications.
+One of the most notable verticals on that list is telecommunications.

 The New Guidance in a Nutshell

 Under ASC 606/ASU 2014-09/IFRS 15, old industry-specific guidelines for revenue recognition are being consolidated into a single 5-step procedure:

 2. Identify the performance obligations in the contract.

 3. Determine the overall transaction price for the contract.